MXR: Reference Series (1973–1984)

-The first MXR effects pedal was the M-101 MXR Phase 90 phaser.
+The first MXR effects pedal was the MX-101 MXR Phase 90 phaser.
 The Phase 90 was used on the first two Van Halen albums.
 The MXR Phase 45, followed, as well as a programmable version, the Phase 100.
 Like other pedals of the time, MXR pedals prior to 1981 did not have LEDs, A/C adaptor jacks, or true-bypass switching.

 The first period is known as the "Script period," in reference to the cursive logo on the case.
 The earliest script logo pedals were made in the basement shop of the MXR founders and the logos were silk screened.
 These very first pedals can be identified by a slightly larger font "MXR" on the case.

-The "Box Logo Period 1" began around 1975-6 and lasted until 1981, and is named for the writing on the front of the box.
-The "Box logo period 2" started in early 1981 and went until 1984, when the company stopped making pedals.
+The "Block Logo Period 1" began around 1975–1976 and lasted until 1981, and is named for the writing on the front of the box.
+The "Block logo period 2" started in early 1981 and went until 1984, when the company stopped making pedals.
 The main change in this era was the addition of LEDs and A/C adaptor jacks.
 These pedals used 1/8" power jacks and had exactly the same circuit board as their pre-1981 box logo brothers.